Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Introduction

-\paragraph{Outline of the paper.} The paper is organized as follows.
-In section \ref{Sec2:generalities} we describe the general setup of the anyonic chain models, describing their untwisted and symmetry twisted sectors, $\cS$ symmetry action and multiplets of local operators charged under $\cS$.
-In section \ref{sec:gapped phases}, we detail how to obtain the different gapped phases realized in the lattice model, derive the symmetry action on the untwisted and twisted sector ground states, and describe the lattice realization of order parameters for these gapped phases.
-In section \ref{Sec:Gapless phase}, we present a general approach to understand certain gapless phases and phase transitions realized in the lattice model that are obtainable via the club sandwich construction within the SymTFT.
-We describe the lattice realization of order parameters for the phase transitions.
-In each section, we present a general theory followed by concrete examples with Abelian group symmetry and $\Rep(S_3)$ symmetry. $\Rep(S_3)$ is the non-invertible symmetry whose generators are the irreducible representations of the permutation group of 3 elements, with the composition given by tensor product of representations.
+{\paragraph{Summary of examples:} In each section, we present a general theory followed by concrete examples with Abelian group symmetry and $\Rep(S_3)$ symmetry. $\Rep(S_3)$ is the non-invertible symmetry whose generators are the irreducible representations of the permutation group of 3 elements, with the composition given by tensor product of representations.
 The Abelian group symmetry examples serve to contextualize the general theory in a familiar and simple context, while the $\Rep(S_3)$ example is a simple non-invertible symmetry that is used to exemplify the general structure.
 An analysis of lattice models with $\Rep(S_3)$ symmetry in a Rydberg blockade ladder (on a constrained Hilbert space) has also appeared in the works \cite{Eck:2023gic,eck2023critical}, where phases and transitions are discussed in terms of the $\Rep(S_3)$ symmetry.
 We also outline the analysis for the transition between gapped, SPT-phases for the non-invertible symmetry $\Rep(D_8)$ (which has as generators the irreducible representations of the dihedral group of order 8).
-The methods presented in this work can however be applied to any fusion category $\cS$ symmetry.
+The methods presented in this work can however be applied to any fusion category $\cS$ symmetry. }

 \paragraph{Note.} In our companion paper \cite{Bhardwaj:2024wlr} we discuss a spin-chain defined on a tensor decomposable Hilbert space with alternating qubits and qutrits with generalized Ising-type Hamiltonians, which is $\Rep(S_3)$ symmetric and realize associated gapped phases and phase transitions between them.
 The model in \cite{Bhardwaj:2024wlr} is motivated by (thought not the same as) the anyonic chain $\Rep(S_3)$ symmetric model discussed in this paper.
 However, many of the symmetry related aspects are analogous in both cases, and the present paper provides an extended and thorough treatment of the analysis reported in \cite{Bhardwaj:2024wlr}.